dejan-marlovic/ViAuthServer/readme.md

 domain from which you will call the API.

 #### Step 3 - Set credentials
-Edit [auth.php], at the top of the file, insert your API credentials under CLIENT_NAME and CLIENT_KEY
+Edit [auth.php], at the top of the file, insert your API key under CLIENT_KEY